almonk/atomkit/README.md

 ## Install

-Open Atom Preferences, select Packages > Available Packages, select `atom-mac-theme`, then Install.
+Open Atom Preferences, select Packages > Available Themes, select `atom-mac-theme`, then Install.

+*You may need to reload Atom `Cmd+R` in between these steps.*

 Activate the theme by selecting the Themes section of Preferences, deactivating any other UI themes you have, and activating `atom-mac-theme`.